belangeo/cecilia5/doc-en/source/src/interface/interface.rst

-In Cecilia, all built-in modules come with a graphical interface, which is divided in different sections, common to all treatment and synthesis modules of the software: the transports panel, the In/Out and Post-Processing tabs, the Presets section, the graphic and the sliders that control the parameters of the module.
+In Cecilia, all built-in modules come with a graphical interface, which is divided in different sections, common to all treatment and synthesis modules of the software: the transports panel, the In/Out and Post-Processing tabs, the Presets section, the grapher, toggles&popups and the sliders that control the parameters of the module.
 All these sections will be described in this chapter.

 .. image:: /images/Interface-graphique.png